|Premium Address Data

 As shown in the chart above, there are a few key differences between OpenStreetMap and Premium Address Data.
 First, OpenStreetMap starts with shapes, lines or points on a map.
 With Premium Address Data, the focus is on the address; it includes additional information that goes beyond mapping and spatial data.
 Lastly, OpenStreetMap is based around spatial data while Premium Address Data consists of flat (relational) data.
 While there are learning curves associated with both types of data, it has been found that most people are more comfortable working with raw data than spatial data.

-Many businesses and organizations rely on accurate address data for the services they provide.
+Many businesses and organisations rely on accurate address data for the services they provide.
 OpenStreetMap does not always include all of the information needed to qualify an address as complete and valid.
-For example, a street address and city may be listed, but if the state and/or ZIP Code are missing, there is no way to verify it as a unique address.
+For example, a street address and city may be listed, but if part of the postcode or components of the full address are missing, there is no way to verify it as a unique address or delivery point.
 This can present problems for businesses that require address accuracy for many types of services, such as those provided by emergency responders.

 In an effort to better serve their residents and businesses, the City of Burbank looked to improve their data quality with increased address accuracy.
 The city relies on address accuracy for mailing public notices, permit applications, census data and emergency response situations and set out to rectify their address data issues with Premium Address Data.
 Unlike public data, premium data includes suite and apartment numbers, making it easier to estimate how many people reside in a building.
 This level of accuracy is crucial for those providing emergency response services.